ibm-cloud-docs/containers/cs_annotations.md

 <dl>
 <dt>Description</dt>
 <dd>
-Encrypt traffic to your upstream apps that require HTTPS with the application load balancers.
+Encrypt traffic to your upstream apps that require HTTPS.

 **Optional**: You can add [one-way authentication or mutual authentication](#ssl-services-auth) to this annotation.
 </dd>